BobZhang6088/DesignAssignmentForHatch/README.md

 [Click to play the video](VideoDemo.mov)

 If the video doesn't play in your browser, you can find "VideoDemo.mov" in the root directory of this project.
 Please download it to your computer and play it locally.

+## Response to the Assignment Feedback

+### 1. Sheet Gesture Behavior

+In iOS, the keyboard’s presentation and dismissal are controlled by the system and can’t be interactively driven with the gesture itself.
+However, I added a drag gesture to the sheet that tracks the user’s finger.
+When the sheet is dragged upwards beyond half the keyboard height, it triggers the keyboard to appear.
+Similarly, dragging downward dismisses the keyboard.
+This creates a responsive interaction while working within iOS system constraints.

+### 2. Text Resizing Animation

+I’ve removed the fade effect as suggested.
+I did try implementing a resizing transition, but it looked slightly off and less natural in this context.
+I believe having no animation here results in a cleaner experience.

+### 3. Layout Glitch on Expansion

+I’ve fixed the layout issue that occurred when the sheet expanded to full screen with an attached image.

+Please feel free to download and run the updated version.
+I’ve also included an updated video demo (VideoDemo.mov) in the root directory of the project.